 In order to make LLMs useful for robot walking control, we need to ground them in a physical environment.
 We now introduce the pipeline to allow LLMs to interact with a robot and an environment.
-We use a physics-based simulator where LLMs can get observations from and send actions to.
+We use a physics-based simulator where LLMs can get observations and send actions.
+The observations are from the physics-based simulation.
 The output of the LLM is the target joint positions, which are tracked by a set of joint Proportional-Derivative (PD) controllers running at a higher frequency.
 This joint-level PD control design is standard for learning-based robot walking control.
 While this pipeline is entirely done in simulation in this work, it has the potential to be implemented on hardware if the inference speed of LLMs is fast enough.